 Why use the generalized partial credit model?

 Well, the first part of the answer is a more general question: why use polytomous items?
-Well, these items are generally regarded to be higher-fidelity and assess deeper thinking that multiple choice items.
-They also provide much more information than multiple choice items in an IRT paradigm.
+Well, these items are generally regarded to be higher-fidelity and assess deeper thinking than multiple-choice items.
+They also provide much more information than multiple-choice items in an IRT paradigm.